Errors and Warnings¶

 ¶

-Warns that an instance has a pin which is not connected to another signal.
+Warns that an instance has a pin that is not connected to another signal.

 -